dd-repo/devportal/README.md

 The dev portal caches successful builds.
 If you will be performing builds locally and don't want to clutter up your disk, set `-cachesize` to a small value (minimum 1, since all downloads are served from the cache).

 Change the cache directory by setting `-cachedir` (default is "./cache").
 However, keep in mind that any previous cache directories may still be referenced by the database, which stores an index of the cached builds.
 If you delete a cache directory, be sure to clear its entries from the database.

+If you will be using any of the functions to send email, you need to set `SENDGRID_API_KEY` with your SendGrid API key.